robocorp/robotframework-lsp/robocorp-python-ls-core/src/robocorp_ls_core/libs/robocop_lib/README.md

 To update, erase it and run:

-pip install --no-deps git+https://github.com/MarketSquare/robotframework-robocop.git --target .
+pip install --no-deps robotframework-robocop --target .

 Then:
 - remove bin